-Watch my video for step-by-step instructions and more tips for making this incredible lemon frosting.
+Watch my YouTube video for step-by-step instructions and more tips for making this incredible lemon frosting.
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 How to Make Lemon Buttercream

 This lemon frosting recipe is so simple and so delicious!
 Here’s how to make it:

 - To make this recipe, I start with a basic buttercream base, then add the lemon flavors and color.

 - When making any type of buttercream, the first step is preparing the butter.
 Allow the butter to soften at room temperature.
 The butter should be just slightly soft, not runny or melted!
 Whip the butter on its own for about 6 to 9 minutes on high speed, making sure all the butter is whipped.
 The butter should be fluffy, creamy and a pale creamy color.

 - Next, add in the confectioner’s sugar and start whisking on low speed first, then on high speed for 3 to 4 minutes, until the lemon frosting is fluffy.

 - And now, you’re ready to add the flavors!
 Add in the extract, acid, zest and color and whisk for 1 minute until the flavors are well incorporated.